Creating a Project in QGIS

 # Configure attributes forms

-Before we try out this new project in Mergin Maps Input we'll make a couple of small changes to the layers' attribute form settings which influence how users will interact with feature attributes in the field.
+Before we try out this new project in Mergin Maps mobile app we will make a couple of small changes to the layers' form settings.
+The forms define how users interact with feature attributes in the field.

-Now we will set up the drop-down list for the trees:
+Now we will set up the drop-down list for the trees layer:

-1. Double-click the trees layer to open its Layer properties:
+1. Double-click the trees layer in the Layers panel to open the Layer properties

 3. Make the following changes to the species attribute: